JRetza/prebid-mobile-ios/README.md

 ## Use Cocoapods?

-Easily include the Prebid Mobile SDK for your priamy ad server in your Podfile/
+Easily include the Prebid Mobile SDK for your primary ad server in your Podfile/

 ```
 platform :ios, '8.0'